mlevatich/Abelon/notes/gameplay/skilltrees.md

 - Demon: Assist:
 - Executioner: Assist: Death Blessing: Grants allies agility and affinity on kill, scales with abelon's affinity.
 Moderate cost.
 - Executioner: Spell: Gallows: Every turn, all stats of an enemy will permanently lower by one.
 Big cost.
-- Executioner: Weapon: Pursuit: Gain some agility scaling with force, and force scaling with agility.
-No cost.
 - Executioner: Assist:
 - Veteran: Assist: Knights of Ebonach: High cost assist with massive range and an assortment of stat buffs.
 Scales well with Affinity.
 - Veteran: Attack: